-This got us to thinking – not of the merits of Flower Boy, of which there are many – but of the category of Best Rap Album itself.
-Considering some of the utterly appalling records that the National Academy of Recording Arts and Sciences has deemed as the ‘album of the year’ (regardless of personal preference, who among us truly thinks that an album of bluegrass standards from a former member of Led Zeppelin was the best piece of recorded music made in 2007/8??), the organization’s selections for the Best Rap Album are often a much more accurate representation of the culture at large’s musical tastes.
+Considering some of the utterly appalling records that the National Academy of Recording Arts and Sciences has deemed the ‘album of the year’ (regardless of personal preference, who among us truly thinks that an album of bluegrass standards from Led Zeppelin’s Robert Plant was the best piece of recorded music made in 2007/8??), the organization’s selections for the Grammy Award for Best Rap Album are often a much more accurate representation of the musical tastes culture at large.
 Lest we forget, hip-hop is now officially the most popular genre in the country, no matter what the industry stalwarts might have us believe.

-Since the category’s creation in 1995, 22 albums have taken home the title.
+Since the category’s creation in 1995, 25 albums have taken home the title.
 Many of these winners are undisputed masterpieces, others are… well, not.
-And despite it generally being more indicative of our cultural tastes, it sure ain’t perfect.
-For instance, no woman has ever won this award as a solo artist (Lauryn Hill was honored as one third of Fugees, which is the beginning and end of women winning in this category).
-And some would be surprised to learn that the artist who has notched the most wins in this category is Eminem, with a whopping six trophies under his belt.
+And despite it generally being more indicative of the genre’s best offerings, it sure ain’t perfect.
+For instance, no woman had ever won this award as a solo artist (Lauryn Hill was honored as one third of Fugees) until the very recent honoring of Cardi B’s Invasion of Privacy in 2019.
+And those who don’t recall the Grammys’ storied history of erasing black excellence might be surprised to learn that the artist who has notched the most wins in this category is Eminem, with a whopping six trophies under his belt.

-As we eagerly await to see whether Tyler, the Creator will pull an upset at this weekend’s ceremony, we take a look back through the ups, the downs and the who tf knows of the category’s history.
+Look no further for an immersive guide through the ups, the downs, and the who the hell knows of the category’s history.
 Here they are: every winner of the Best Rap Album Grammy ranked from worst to best.

 Editor’s Note: the years attached to album titles denote when Grammy was received, not release date.